zencart/documentation/content/dev/testframework/_index.md

 ## Preparation / Initial Setup

-To prepare to run the Unit Test and Feature test suites:
+To prepare to run the Unit Test and Feature Test suites:

 1. First, install Composer: